MrNull1/flipperpose/README.md

 (oh, and I made this entirely in vim because I hate myself)

 If you want to see a feature added, feel free to open an issue on github.

+Thanks to Danucosuko on Github for the better art.